top of page

 • Built-in storage under stairs, beds, and seating keeps belongings organized without crowding the living area.

-• Vertical space can be used for shelving, hanging plants, or lofted sleeping areas.
+• Vertical space can be utilized for shelving, hanging plants, or lofted sleeping areas.

-• Natural light, skylights, doors with glass, and windows placed strategically make the space feel larger and more open.
+• Natural light from skylights, glass doors, and strategically placed windows makes the space feel larger and more open.

 Prefabricated sheds are also gaining attention for off-grid living.
 With the right insulation, power sources, and water systems, sheds can become comfortable tiny homes or studios.
 They are often easier to build and can be placed in remote locations, perfect for those seeking a connection with nature.